-Irish Revenue is currently undergoing a peer review (by other tax authorities) to ensure Irish financial institutions who have due diligence and reporting obligations under the Common Reporting Standard ("CRS") are meeting their responsibilities in this area.
-As a result, Revenue is actively undertaking a thorough compliance review process in this area.
+As part of the OECD Peer Review of the Automatic Exchange of Financial Account Information (CRS) process Irish Revenue recently underwent a review (by other tax authorities) to ensure Irish financial institutions who have due diligence and reporting obligations under the Common Reporting Standard ("CRS") are meeting their responsibilities in this area.
+While the results of the peer review are awaited Revenue actively continues its thorough compliance review programme in this area.
 In this regard they are contacting reporting financial institutions with regard to their CRS and FATCA compliance obligations.
-Typically, this involves detailed information requests, as well the holding of a profile interview to run through the answers to their questions (they would typically expect a response to the questions in advance of the profile interview).
+Typically, this involves detailed information requests, as well the holding of a profile interview with the persons responsible for the process.
+Revenue would typically expect a response to the information requests in advance of the profile interview and may raise additional gueries during the interview process.